luthan/jenkins-packer-terraform-ansible-pipeline/README.md

 This setup builds a jenkins server and a web server.  when web page changes occur, jenkins will poll the scm and build a new ami which will then be deployed by terraform

+Jenkins will need additional setup (build the pipeline, connect it to scm, and setup polling schedule).
+Jenkinsfile contains the pipeline steps.

 Instructions: